This is the third blog of our four-part series about modernising your expense management processes.

 Data Security, the Cloud, and You

 When you decide to implement a cloud-based expense management solution, it goes without saying that your data will be stored in the cloud.
-While it’s tempting to think of the cloud as meaning “everywhere”, your data will actually be stored in a specific data security center in a specific location.
+While it’s tempting to think of the cloud as meaning “everywhere”, your data will actually be stored in a specific data security centre in a specific location.

 Each country and region has its own regulations regarding data security and cloud services.
 Make sure you do research about your government’s regulations and ensure that your supplier is compliant.